CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Error for Existing MO on Create

-In migrated resources, we provide the provider level option (`allow_existing_on_create`) to check during the plan if an object already exists.
-By default, we allow existing MOs to be managed, but this option can be set to `false` to allow for a safeguard mechanism to prevent managing the same MO by different configuration parts.
-The drawback of this safeguard mechanism is that during a plan, an additional API call is made per resource to verify that the object does not already exist.
+Migrated resources offer a provider-level option (`allow_existing_on_create`) to check during the plan if an object already exists.
+By default, existing MOs can be managed, but this option can be set to `false`, providing a safeguard mechanism to prevent managing the same MO by different configuration parts.
+The drawback of this safeguard mechanism is an additional API call per resource during the plan to verify that the object does not already exist.

 ## Allowing Empty Input for Attributes

 Terraform supports three states for any value: null (missing), unknown ("known after apply"), and known.
-The previous SDKs did not support null and unknown value states, which meant that before the Plugin Framework, we couldn't differentiate between an empty value and a value that wasn't provided.
-Because of this limitation, we were unable to update a string value to an empty string.
+Previous SDKs did not support null and unknown states, which prevented differentiating between an empty value and a non-provided value.
+Because of this limitation, updating a string value to an empty string was not possible before the Plugin Framework.

 ## Include Annotations and Tags